 The Navy intentionally grounded the fuel barge, YOGN-42, after WWII.
 Now the rusting hull is a landmark and photo opportunity.
 If there had been more time, we could have hiked along the six-mile beach to view more vessels claimed by the dangerous channel or intentionally grounded in this out-of-the-way spot.

 Driving back through green valleys forested with ironwood trees, the tour returns to Lanai City for a deli lunch of sandwich, chips, dessert and drink.

 The return ferry ride to Maui proves to be a bit rocky—a great reminder to always bring your choice of seasick medication or sea bands on boat rides or water excursions.

-Alan and I thoroughly enjoyed our Lanai jeep safari.
+Alan and I thoroughly enjoyed our jeep safari and think it’s one of the best things to do in Lanai.
 We’re always happy to bump along a dirt road in a 4×4 to see what we can see.
-Next time, we’ll plan a land adventure at the luxurious Four Seasons Resort Lanai.

 Are you cruising to Hawaii?
 Read our Hawaiian Cruise Excursion reviews before leaving home.